stusmitharoo/taxsim-gatsby/src/pages/index.md

 whoForTitle: Who is Taxsim for
 whoFor:
   - item: >-
+      Must be a UK resident.
+  - item: >-
       Self employed individuals.
   - item: >-
-      Your incomings are not above £86,000.
+      Your turnover is not above £70,000.
   - item: >-
       Includes construction industry scheme.
 whyNotTitle: Why not to use Taxsim